amplication/docs/docs/premium-features/custom-types-and-actions.md

      - `updateEntity(id: ID!, input: UpdateEntityInput!)` (Update)
      - `deleteEntity(id: ID!)` (Delete)

+Amplication also generates Default _Relation_ CRUD Actions for all of your entities.
+For example, Get all books for a specific author, or get an author for a specific book.

 2. **Custom Actions**: Custom Actions are user-defined API endpoints that extend the functionality of your application beyond the default CRUD operations.
 You can create Custom Actions to implement specific business logic, perform complex data transformations, or integrate with external services.

 ## Accessing Custom Types & Actions